 Selection on functional shapes that are independent of CREA is expected to be most apparent in some parts of the skull but not others (e.g. the maxillary region of carnivorous species; the back of the skull in hopping or bounding species).
 A key question is therefore how different parts of the skull co-evolve, and whether there are size-independent different patterns alongside CREA which allow the evolution of skull parts away from the main allometric line.
-This is conceivable because allometry explained a large amount (36%), but not the majority, of cranial shape variation [7], leaving substantial residual variation that might be attributable to specific non-CREA patterns.
+This is conceivable because allometry explained a large amount (36%), but not the majority, of cranial shape variation [7], leaving substantial residual variation that might be attributable to non-CREA patterns.
 Understanding how the different parts of the cranium relate to each other in evolution can be investigated using assessments of variation within anatomical regions of the skull, known as modules, which are linked due to shared genetic or developmental mechanisms [13].
 This allows assessment of integration (covariation between modules; [13]) and modularity (the degree of independence of shape variation within a module relative to the others; [13]).
 These can be calculated in both the allometric morphospace and in the ‘allometry-free’ shape morphospace where the allometric component of shape has been removed from species mean shapes, leaving only the shape residuals.
 Strong allometry in the rodent sample means that we should expect all parts of the skull to evolve changes in shape as one structure, which corresponds with low modularity (i.e. no differences in evolutionary behavior across modules) and high integration between modules (i.e. all modules co-varying strongly, also known as global integration) [13, 14].
 Conversely, if the allometric pattern is paired with an underlying ability to change relative to CREA, we would expect higher modularity (where parts of the skull evolve independently of each other) and lower integration between modules (where modules co-vary less), particularly in the allometry-free space.

 Another avenue for investigating the impact of allometry on rodent skull diversification is visualizing the evolution of cranial shape disparities through time in allometric and allometry-free contexts.
 In particular, if the shape residual variation relates to the capacity of the rodent skull to diverge independently of allometry, we would expect to see greater relative morphological distances involving species with non-CREA skull adaptations in the allometry-free dataset compared to the full shape dataset.
 In other words, we would expect to see the highest morphological distances between species that have ecological specializations with divergent functional requirements compared to those whose shapes follow the expected CREA pattern.